rahuljha18101996/spring/Readme.md

 module is used to create an application based on Spring framework which requires to configure few Spring files.

+Spring is a framework, which provides bunch of classes, by using this we don't need to write boiler plate logic in our code, so Spring provides an abstract layer on J2ee.

+For Example in Simple JDBC Application programmer is responsible for
+1. Loading the driver class
+2. Creating the connection
+3. Creating statement object
+4. Handling the exceptions
+5. Creating query
+6. Executing query
+7. Closing the connection

+Which is treated as boilerplate code as every programmer write the same code.
+So for simplicity the framework takes care of boilerplate logic and the programmer has to write only business logic.
+So by using Spring framework we can develop projects rapidly with minimum lines of code, without any bug, the development cost and time also reduced.

 To Run Spring Application: java -jar path

 To Stop Spring Application: ctrl + C